I’ve been greedy.

 Sure, some of them are brilliant, such as this Ultimate Guide to the Hiragana.

-But even the best mnemonic examples with the most amazing illustrations are ultimately like giving a person using a crutch whose ready to walk on his own a wheelchair at the precise moment he or she is ready to start walking on his own.
+But even the best mnemonic examples with the most amazing illustrations are ultimately like giving a person using a crutch when that person is ready to walk on his own.

 But lately I’ve been softening on this point.
 If nothing else, I’ve been at least thinking about how I can give at least a few visual examples to serve as a prompt.